bmolnar91/workbook/module_oop.md

 Java has `Currency` class that represents the ISO 4217 currency codes. `BigDecimal` is the best type for representing currency decimal values.

 The disadvantage of `BigDecimal` is that it's slower, and it's a bit more difficult to program algorithms that way (due to basic arithmetic operations not being overloaded).
 If you are dealing with money, or precision is a must, use `BigDecimal`.
-Otherwise `Doubles` tend to be good enough.
+Otherwise `Double` tends to be good enough.

 //Note: Never store money in a floating point format as they have imprecisions in their representation.//

+//In C#, only `BigInteger` is supported, although the (128-bit) `Decimal` value type is appropriate for financial calculations that require large numbers of significant integral and fractional digits and no round-off errors.//

 #### What happens if you try to call something, that you have no access to, because of data hiding?